The Wrath of Hurricanes

 This time we thought we were old pros.
 But it was this hurricane that demolished the workshop.

-We were more vulnerable this time around as the ground was still overly wet from all the previous rain, making the trees susceptible to toppling.
-We lost a few.
+We were more vulnerable the second time around as the ground was still sopping wet from all the previous rain, making the trees susceptible to toppling.
+And we lost a few mighty oaks.

 Thanks For The Memory